 Organizational Development, Sustainability – Leadership – Develop – Change

+I work DIRECTLY with people.
 My assessments and strategies are always based on leadership, management and behavioral science research.
 For instance, I might assess how the company rewards performance and suggest changes based on research into effective motivation.
-My strength is thinking outside the box.
+My strength is thinking outside the box and coaching with people (ENFP (Nov 2016)).

 I employ organizational skills, people skills, leadership skills, and process skills.
 Organizational skills include the ability to redesign organizational structures to increase both productivity and accountability.
 People skills include the ability to design systems that facilitate trust, creativity and improved performance.
-Direction-setting skills include the ability to assess a company’s approach to leadership and overall vision.
+Direction-setting skills include the ability to assess a company’s approach to leadership and the overall vision.
 Process skills include the ability to redesign an organization’s processes in ways that contribute to quantifiable improvements.
-In addition, I will ensure I am able to explain the results of my assessments and recommendations to clients who may be strongly resistant to perceived criticism, having already hired a consultant to make changes.
-Through one-on-one coaching I help others bring the organization’s mission and passion in their work to life.
+In addition, I will ensure I am able to explain the results of my assessments and recommendations to clients who may be strongly resistant to perceived criticism.
+Through one-on-one coaching I help others bring the organization’s mission to life and passion to their work and into their lives.

 My experience and savvy includes: